catamphetamine/webpack-isomorphic-tools/README.md

 var webpack_configuration = require('./webpack.config.js')
 var Webpack_isomorphic_tools = require('webpack-isomorphic-tools')

-// the same line as in webpack.config.js var webpack_isomorphic_tools = new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools'))
+// the global variable will be used in express middleware global.webpack_isomorphic_tools = new Webpack_isomorphic_tools(webpack_configuration, require('./webpack-isomorphic-tools'))
 // registers Node.js require() hooks for your assets
-// (these hooks must be set before you require() any of your React components) webpack_isomorphic_tools.register()
+// (these hooks must be set before you require() any of your React components) .register()

-// will be used in express middleware global.webpack_isomorphic_tools = webpack_isomorphic_tools
+// .ready() call is necessary in the end:
+// it waits for webpack-isomorphic-tools to finish all the preparations needed .ready(function()
+{
+  // webpack-isomorphic-tools is all set now.

-// now goes all your web application code require('./server')
+  // here goes all your web application code: require('./server')
+})
 ```

 Then you, for example, create an express middleware to render your pages on the server